Home/ Blog / GMAT / GMAT Reading Comprehension: Strategy, Question Types and Practice

 Passage lengthShort: 100–150 words (1–2 questions) / Long: 200–350 words (3–4 questions)

-Other Verbal question typesCritical Reasoning only (no Sentence Correction in GMAT Focus)
+Other Verbal question typeCritical Reasoning only, no Sentence Correction

-RC is the highest-volume question type in GMAT Focus Verbal, making it the most important section to have a systematic approach for.
-A candidate who spends 4 minutes reading a long passage and then answers 3 questions in the remaining 8 minutes is using time well.
-A candidate who spends 4 minutes on the passage and then rereads it for each question is not.
+RC is the highest-volume question type in GMAT Verbal, which makes it the most important one to have a systematic approach for.
+A candidate who spends four minutes reading a long passage and then answers three questions in the remaining eight minutes is using time well.
+A candidate who spends four minutes on the passage and then rereads it for each question is not.

 The Right Way to Read a GMAT RC Passage